rails/rails/guides/source/active_record_validations_callbacks.md

 end
 ```

 The easiest way to add custom validators for validating individual attributes is with the convenient `ActiveModel::EachValidator`.
-In this case, the custom validator class must implement a +validate_each+ method which takes three arguments: record, attribute and value which correspond to the instance, the attribute to be validated and the value of the attribute in the passed instance.
+In this case, the custom validator class must implement a `validate_each` method which takes three arguments: record, attribute and value which correspond to the instance, the attribute to be validated and the value of the attribute in the passed instance.

 ```ruby
 class EmailValidator < ActiveModel::EachValidator